 - Show respect for the dignity, welfare, and safety of workers throughout the food supply chain by providing clean and safe working environments and adequate support services, including affordable healthcare and childcare.

 - Promote good health through education and the delivery of safe, unadulterated, nutritious food.

-- Benefit the natural order as much as possible; “do no harm.”
+- Benefit the natural order: “do no harm.”

 - Respect eco-system limits on food growth, harvest, production, processing, and distribution.

-- Avoid ecologically destructive practices, such as mono-cropping, over-pasturing and over-fishing, water and air pollution, soil destruction and erosion.
+- Avoid ecologically destructive practices, such as mono-cropping, over-pasturing and over-fishing, water and air pollution, soil destruction and erosion, and depreciation of habitat.

 - Generate a reasonable profit to support the long-term viability of the business.